Neen Sollars: Agriculture

 The village is very much based around agriculture and has been for many centuries.
 This can be proven by looking at a quote transcribed from The National Gazetteer of Great Britain and Ireland, dating from 1868, that states Neen Sollars as being "wholly agricultural".
 The geology of the area is also described as being chiefly clay with a gravel subsoil.
 The farming industry has been a main sector of employment for the residents with the 1801 census showing that over 50% of the village's occupants were employed in agricultural activities.
 There are still several farms located within the parish of Neen Sollars.

 Population Change

 The population of the village has never been particularly high but it has fluctuated over the centuries.
 This is not an uncommon occurrence amongst small villages of this type.
 Dating from the 1801 census the population was recorded at 197.
 By the time the 1841 census came around the population had increased to 250.
-In John Marius Wilson's Imperial Gazetteer of England and Wales, published between 1870–1872, the population was counted as 189.
+In John Marius Wilson's Imperial Gazetteer of England and Wales, published between 1870 and 1872, the population was counted as 189.
 The overall trend has recently been a slow and steady decline in the number of residents living in the village.
 The most likely explanation for the decrease in population is the advances in farm technologies.
 Many jobs were lost when machinery was introduced more widely causing some people to leave in search of work.